Thursday 9 May 2024

 • This is my favourite story to date.
 If you read only one story, I recommend it be this one.

 If you spot any factual mistakes, please let me know.
-I don’t like reading my own writing back (I’m quite self-critical), and sometimes, I forget what I’ve written!
+I don’t like reading my writing back (I’m quite self-critical), and sometimes, I forget what I’ve written!

 Sunday 29 September 2013